-10.2.12.
+9.2.12.
 Budget and Justification

-Provide a detailed justification of the budget for the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, and other expenses, subject participation costs, and travel to scientific/technical meetings or collaborating institutions.
+Provide a detailed justification of the budget for the entire proposed period of support, including salaries and fringe benefits, supplies, equipment, patient care costs, animal care costs, subject participation costs, travel to scientific/technical meetings or collaborating institutions, and other expenses.
 Requests for funds to support construction and/or renovation will not be approved under this funding mechanism.
-Do not exceed \$300,000 per year for studies, including implementation research designed to accelerate the adoption and deployment of sustainable, evidence-based cancer prevention and screening interventions at multiple levels and in different clinical and community settings.
 Applicants are advised not to interpret the maximum allowable request under this award as a suggestion that they should expand their anticipated budget to this level.
 Reasonable budgets clearly work in favor of the applicant.